 Check out my Iceland packing list to see more things I recommend taking.

-Go in the summer – While tours do go to the Highlands in the winter months, most of the roads close and/or are covered in snow after early October.
-So after summer ends, you can pretty much ONLY access this part of Iceland in a 4×4 or super jeep.
+Go in the summer – While some tours do go to the Highlands in the winter months, most of the roads close and/or are covered in snow after early October, and hiking is not advised.
 I recommend going in the summer, since that's when you can see all these beautiful contrasts and colors!

 So what do you think?
 Is this a day trip you'd like to take in Iceland?